-Team Trump Wants Flynn Back For 2020, Sees Him As Their ‘Nelson Mandela’
+Team Trump Wants Flynn Back for 2020, Sees Him as Their ‘Nelson Mandela’

 DOJ’s announcement that it had decided to drop the Flynn case Thursday seemed to spark a new talking point among those same pundits: That there was nothing inherently wrong with a national security advisor reaching out to a counterpart, in this case Russian Ambassador Sergei Kislyak.
 But former FBI deputy head Andrew McCabe said in a statement Thursday that the suggestion there was no reason to interview Flynn was “patently false, and ignores the considerable national security risk his contacts raised.”

-The current DOJ official told The Daily Beast that it was “just beyond absurd” that the “FBI had no reason to believe Flynn could be beholden to a foreign power.”
-Flynn, the source noted, “was having conversations with the Russian ambassador” and felt compelled to lie about it to Vice President Mike Pence.
+The current DOJ official told The Daily Beast it was “just beyond absurd” that, as the Justice Department noted in its brief, the “FBI had no reason to believe Flynn could be beholden to a foreign power.”
+Flynn not only admitted to a grand jury that he was on “the Turkish payroll,” the source noted; he “was having conversations with the Russian ambassador” and felt compelled to lie about it to Vice President Mike Pence.

 As a practical legal matter, Thursday’s news shocked experts who noted that it is incredibly rare for the government to drop a case in which a defendant pleads guilty.
 U.S. District Judge Emmet Sullivan could refuse the motion in the coming days.
 But if he does sign off on the dismissal, it would mean Flynn could not be tried again.